wp-plugins/enhancing-css/readme.txt

 * You can edit External CSS on WordPress admin.
 * You can add Stylesheet to visual editor.
+* Conditional GET and ETag support.
+* You can download stylesheet for the Child Theme.

 = Translators: =